Novattz/Linux-Scripts/README.md

 # A Collection of Linux Utilities
-Linux script to control spotify playback with media keys.

 Welcome to my repo!
 This repository houses a growing collection of scripts aimed at enhancing the Linux desktop experience.
 As of now, the repository contains scripts for media control with Spotify and volume notifications with Dunst.

 ## 🎵 Media Control for Spotify